 - The insurance documents will then need to be taken to a police station within 24 hours.

-In the event of an accident you should:
+In the event of an accident, prior to you filing any ice car accident claims, you should:

 - Turn on your hazard warning lights to alert other drivers.

 - Take as many photographs as possible to help indicate who was at fault.
 This includes photographs of the road conditions, tyre marks and any debris in the road.

 - If your vehicle is driveable then move it out of danger.

 - Turn off the engine

 - Whilst you should never intentionally put yourself in danger, it is prudent to ensure that other people are they safe as they can be.